 2) RESTORE THE FEDERALIST SYSTEM – The Constitution is our first line of defense against government tyranny.
 Our Constitution was designed with specific, but limited federal (national) government authorities.
 Under a federalist system, the federal (national), state, and local governments as well as the people have differing responsibilities and authorities.
 It is NOT within the federal government's authority to assume control over domestic issues—which, with little exception, are the prerogative of the states, local municipalities and the people.
 We have allowed our Constitution to be shredded by all three branches of the federal government, as they bypass the Constitutional amendment process, enacting measures to further agendas, which are not just unconstitutional, but also wasteful and extremely destructive to the General Welfare of this nation.
 We must stop the federal government from this practice, most notably usurping state, local, or the people's authority over domestic issues, and rescind or nullify all Executive, Congressional and Judicial actions that have exceeded the powers granted under our Constitutional.

-3) STOP LETTING BIG BUSINESS UNDERMINE OUR SOCIETY – NGOs, special interest groups, and large corporations are corrupting our economy and our freedom.
+3) STOP LETTING BIG BUSINESS DESTROY OUR FREEDOMS – NGOs, special interest groups, and large corporations are corrupting our economy and our freedom.
 They collude with one another to the point of creating virtual monopolies.
 Behind closed doors they exercise extreme power over our elected representatives, and secure legislation that harms the ability for small businesses to compete or even survive.
 Historically, it is small business and independent entrepreneurship that has been at the heart of most job creation and innovation that made America an economic power.
 We must rein in mega-businesses and non-profits, which increasingly work to the detriment of the General Welfare of this nation.
 These entities are licensed by government to conduct business; thus We the People can require they operate in a way that does not undermine our nation, our founding values or the General Welfare of We the People.